20 Mexican Handicrafts To Buy From 20 Regions of Mexico

 Masks: Traditional Mexican masks are used in various cultural and religious ceremonies, including the famous "Lucha Libre" wrestling matches.
 These masks are often elaborately decorated and can represent different characters or deities.

-Papel Picado: This is a decorative paper art form where intricate designs are cut into colorful tissue paper.
-Papel picado is often used to decorate altars, festivals, and celebrations, particularly during Dia de los Muertos (Day of the Dead) and other holidays.
+Papel Picado: In this decorative paper art form, artisans intricately cut designs into colorful tissue paper.
+Papel picado is a common choice for decorating altars, festivals, and celebrations, especially during Dia de los Muertos (Day of the Dead) and other holidays.

 Mexican Beaded Jewelry: